 - Beech: Offers excellent scratch resistance, second to maple.
 Demands oil each month.

 End-grain boards are with the end of the 2 X 4—where the grain is open, like a sawed-off tree trunk—for the top of your board.
-Of the three types, this is the easiest to identify because of its checkerboard pattern.
+This is the easiest to identify of the three types because of its checkerboard pattern.
 End-grain cutting boards have the best antibacterial properties.
 Plus, it’s the most knife-friendly cutting board type – thanks to its checkerboard pattern of timber ends.
-End grain is usually the most expensive because it’s the most labor-intensive to make.
+End grain is usually the most expensive because it’s the most labor-intensive.
 But it’s also the kindest to your knives and will wear the longest.

 Edge-grain cutting boards have a simpler construction than end-grain – parallel wooden boards fused long ways.
 As a result, these tend to be the more affordable option.
-The hidden grains need less upkeep than the end-grains since the structure repels moisture.
-But, the rigid surface will dull blades easier.
+The hidden grains need less upkeep than the end grains since the structure repels moisture.
+But, the rigid surface will dull blades more easily.
 Also, edge-grain boards won’t self-heal as effectively, which means a shorter lifespan.

 Most of us aren't familiar with rubber cutting boards.
-But, they are a great option if you choose to steer away from plastic but want something affordable and eco-friendly.
+They are a great option if you steer away from plastic but want something affordable and eco-friendly.

 Natural rubber is eco-friendly in its life cycle – from harvesting to production.
 It has some properties that make it favorable.
 According to ThinkingSustainably.com, these include: